JiaLiu2023/Axion-data/README.md

 Updated as of 2023.11.17:

-The SC limits data has been updated using an improved calculation method that includes a more accurate assessment of background noise, while the averaged sensitivity remains unchanged.
+The SC limits data has been updated using an improved calculation method that includes a more accurate assessment of background noise, which slightly improves the statistical fluctuation of the sensitivity, while the averaged sensitivity remains unchanged.
 The HSR-SC combined limits, with enhanced sensitivity between the two, have been uploaded (named as All_gann/gapp.txt and utilized for the main-text figure), along with their separate limits.